gear-foundation/whitepaper-gear.exe/docs/technical/integration.md

 best suits their application's requirements.

 The first method, **Event-Based Integration**, relies on Ethereum smart contracts emitting events to request off-chain computations.
-These events are detected by Executors within the Vara.eth network, triggering the execution of the specified Wasm program.
+These events are detected by validators within the Vara.eth network, triggering the execution of the specified Wasm program.
 Once the computation is complete, the results are sent back to Ethereum through the Mirror Contract.
 This approach ensures a decentralized interaction between Ethereum and Vara.eth, maintaining the security and integrity of the process.